HQarroum/open-sniffer/README.md

  - [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)
  - [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol)

+## Usage

+### Capturing all the traffic

+The only behaviour implemented by the application for now is to display every packets captured on the network interface in the form of a graphically stacked representations of each OSI layers.
+To launch the application, simply execute it without argument.

 ## Building

 For now, a simple Makefile is available for building the project, so you simply need to run `make`.
 Note that you are required to also pull the sole dependency of this project, an implementation of a circular linked list which is packaged as a submodule.
 The project was built and tested on a Linux 3.13 (64 bits).